multimodallearning/DG-TTA/README.md

 ## Usage
 Run `dgtta -h` from your commandline interface to get started.
 There are four basic commands available:
-1) `dgtta inject_trainers`: This will copy our specialized trainers with DG techniques and make them available in the nnUNet framework
+1) `dgtta inject_trainers`: This will copy our specialized trainers with DG techniques and make them available in the nnUNet framework.
+Available trainers are:
+  * nnUNetTrainer_GIN (optimized for 1.5mm spacing)
+  * nnUNetTrainer_MIND (optimized for 1.5mm spacing)
+  * nnUNetTrainer_GIN_MIND (optimized for 1.5mm spacing)
+  * nnUNetTrainer_GIN_MultiRes (optimized for 1.5, 3.0, 6.0 and 9.0mm spacing)
+  * nnUNetTrainer_MIND_MultiRes (optimized for 1.5, 3.0, 6.0 and 9.0mm spacing)
+  * nnUNetTrainer_GIN_MIND_MultiRes (optimized for 1.5, 3.0, 6.0 and 9.0mm spacing)
 2) `dgtta pretrain`: Use this command to pre-train a model on a (CT) dataset with one of our trainers.
 3) `dgtta prepare_tta`: After pre-training, prepare TTA by specifying the source and target dataset
 4) `dgtta run_tta`: After preparation, you can run TTA on a target (MRI) dataset and evaluate how well the model bridged the domain gap.